Samsung/tizen-docs/docs/application/dotnet/guides/exchange-data-between-apps/app-controls.md

     ```

 <a name="resolution"></a>
-### Determining the Application for an Implicit Launch Request
+### Determine the application for an implicit launch request

 In the case of an implicit launch, the platform determines which
 application to launch by "resolving the application control".
 This means